srinandan/integration-cicd/README.md

 ### Creating Auth Configs

 The creation of Auth Config can also be automated via Cloud Build.
 Since AuthConfig contains sensitive information (like passwords, tokens etc.), it is recommended the file be encrypted before storing in a source code repo.
-Here is an example:
+Here is an example that encrypts the file:

-Step 1: Author a Auth Config JSON file like so:
+Step 1: Author a Auth Config [JSON file](./samples/ac_username.json) like so:

 ```yaml
 {